“DID YOU KNOW”

 The Falls of Schuylkill, known as “East Falls”, is a little neighborhood in Philadelphia on the east bank of the Schuylkill River between Strawberry Mansion and Manayunk.
-In the 1890s seventy-five percent of the area’s workers were employed by Dodson’s, a weaving mill that had supplied blankets to the Union Army during the Civil War.
-Dodson’s had two classes of employees; English weavers and Irish laborers.
+In the 1890s seventy-five percent of the area’s workers were employed by Dobson’s, a weaving mill that had supplied blankets to the Union Army during the Civil War.
+Dobson’s had two classes of employees; English weavers and Irish laborers.
 In 1893 the Philadelphia Country Club constructed a golf course on its grounds a mile or so west of the Schuylkill near City Line Avenue.
 There was now a need for caddies, and golf was introduced to East Falls.
 Up until that time the Irish boys usually dropped out of school when they reached the age of 14 and went into the mill, but now there were caddy jobs and the parents were happy to get them out in the fresh air, away from the drinking in the mill.

 It didn’t take long for some of the boys to become accomplished golfers.
 They chipped and putted in the caddy yard while awaiting employment, and they played the course on Mondays.
 By the early 1900s the boys from The Falls were becoming assistant pros, and within a few years they were being hired as head pros by the Philadelphia clubs.

 At one point there were 48 young men holding positions as head pros or assistant pros who had lived in East Falls.
 Some became famous, and some were colorful characters.